gt-ospo/oss-training/notebook-lessons/oss-module-7-oss-tips.md

 It offers the infrastructure, public relation and travel assistant, legal and trademark servervice.
 Project entries the foundation through incubator, there are 60 projects in the incububator.
 Mentoring is built in incubator.

 ### [Linux Foundation](https://www.linuxfoundation.org/)
+The Linux Foundation (LF) is a non-profit technology consortium that supports and promotes the growth of open source software, particularly in enterprise, infrastructure, and emerging technologies.
 It mainly acts as umbrella for a number of smaller foundations, where inner organizations generally work in a stand-alone way (e.g., *OpenAPI initiative* or *Kubernetes*)

 ### [CNCF - Cloud Native Computing Foundation](https://www.cncf.io/)